PhilipQuirke/SkyCombAnalystHelp/AutoCategorisation.md

 One factor in this estimate is how deeply through the foliage the thermal camera can detect animals.
 This is an area for research.

 SkyComb leverages high-accuracy metre-by-metre ground and surface (aka tree-top) data from LINZ.
-So knows the depth of the ground cover, and can calculate the fraction of the depth of ground cover successfully searched by the thermal camera.
-This will feed into the population distribution estimate.
+So it knows the depth of the ground cover, and can calculate the fraction of the depth of ground cover successfully searched by the thermal camera.
+This will aid in the population distribution estimation.

 ## Machine Learning
 Machine Learning (ML) is a subset of Artificial Intelligence (AI).
-ML techniques can be used to create an algorithm to answer questions such as "What species is this animal?".
+ML techniques can be used to create an algorithm to answer the question "What species is this animal?".
-It needs a "training set" of questions which already have correct answers provided.
+It needs a "training set" of questions which already have correct answers (provided by humans).

-To use ML  to extend the Decision Tree approach, SkyComb Analyst needs training data specific to our use cases.
+SkyComb needs training data specific to our use cases.
 This training data does not exist today in sufficient volume.

 Enthusiastic volunteer conservations could help SkyComb Analyst build this training data.
 An online tool will be built to ask a volunteer to categorise say 20 randomly-selected animals each day: